nubskr/walrus/docs/batch_writer.md

 - Regular `write()` checks flag, fails fast with `WouldBlock` if batch is in progress
 - `batch_append_for_topic()` uses compare-exchange to acquire exclusive access
 - RAII guard ensures flag is released even on panic
-- No blocking - fail fast and let clients retry
+- No blocking, fail fast and let clients retry

 **Why not mutex?**
 - Batch writes can take significant time (10GB of I/O)
-- Don't want to block regular writes - fail fast is better UX
+- Don't want to block regular writes, fail fast is better UX
 - Simpler reasoning about deadlocks

 #### 3. Four-Phase Execution